Milt: Other uses

 Milt is highly absorbent of rare earth elements such as neodymium and iron.
 The heavier the rare earth element, the higher its affinity for milt.
 Because of this, it has been proposed as an environmentally-friendly way to recover rare earth elements from waste.

+Salmon sperm is commonly used as carrier DNA in various scientific procedures due to its abundance and cost-effectiveness.